New Horizons Band of Cincinnati

 The 40-plus members of the band welcome those who haven’t played for years -- or who have never found the time to begin -- to drop in on one of their friendly rehearsals at St. Barnabas Episcopal Church in Montgomery at 10345 Montgomery Road.
 Except for its summer hiatus, the band rehearses every Tuesday and Thursday from 9:30 to 11:30 a.m.
 Professionals and an introductory band can help former band members brush up their skills or assist them in getting started.

 Newcomers planning to visit a rehearsal can contact Don or Helen Rhoad at email@example.com.
 No instrument?
-Rentals can be arranged through Buddy Roger’s Music, -which sponsors the band, by clicking www.buddyrogers.com or calling 513-729-1950 or 800-536-2263.
+Rentals can be arranged through Buddy Roger’s Music, by clicking www.buddyrogers.com or calling 513-729-1950 or 800-536-2263.

 Performing music is a special joy that helps adults maintain mental and physical health, according to director Lee Suman, who led the Colerain High School Band from 1957-1984.
 “Playing music from the past keeps us in touch with our history.
 Daily practice keeps us active in the present, and striving for new goals attaches us to the future. “